Draft Moonee Creek Flood Study

 Next steps

-An online version of the final revised Moonee Creek Flood Study will be freely available to the public at the conclusion of the study.
+Once adopted, the study will be used to guide and inform development in flood prone areas, emergency management, and planning certificates, An online version of the final revised Moonee Creek Flood Study will be freely available to the public.